Fatsia

 Fatsia is either a bush or a single-stemmed tree.

-The flowers are in a large candelabra-like flower-head, with
+The flowers are in a large candelabra-like flower

 The white stamens are prominent.